ShaunCurtis/CEC.Blazor.Editor/Editor-Framework.md

 `RecordCollection` is a managed `IEnumerable` collection of `RecordFieldValue` objects.
 Note:

-1. There are lots of getters, setters, etc for getting to the individual `RecordFieldValue` objects.
+1. There are lots of getters, setters, etc for accessing and updating the individual `RecordFieldValue` objects.
 2. `IsDirty` checks for any dirty items in the collection.
-3. `FieldValueChanged` provides a event triggered whenever an individual `RecordFieldValue` is set.
+3. `FieldValueChanged` is an event triggered whenever an individual `RecordFieldValue` is set.
 You can see it being invoked when `SetField` is called.

 ```c#
 using System;